 In addressing the aforementioned urgent challenge, the Georgetown Universtiy, in strategic partnering with the National Institute of Standards and Technology (NIST), which is the Nation’s ultimate scientific authority in validating and upholding the state-of-the-art science of measurements – metrology, and the US Environmental Protection Agency (EPA), which is the Nation’s top environmental policy making body, launched this EMAP Program with the ambition to develop a world-class center of graduate (at both MS and PhD level) education and training in EMAP while serving as a global forum for advancing research and education in EMAP.
 The EMAP Program will also benefit from the state-of-the-art instrumental support from Agilent, which is probably the largest manufacturer of scientific instruments for chemical and biochemical measurements.

-The Environmental Metrology & Policy Program
+Master's in Environmental Metrology & Policy Program

 Schedule a Visit